What is Acquisition Finance?

 The first step that will need to be taken is that an external team will need to gather all the necessary information about the company it intends to purchase.
-This includes an in depth market analysis of the company, its buyers, products, suppliers, sellers and its competitors.
+This includes an in depth market analysis of the company as well as its buyers, products, suppliers, sellers and its competitors.

-An important part of this step is to find out about any other competing buyers who are interested in purchasing the target company.
+An important part of this step is to find out about any other competing buyers who are interested in purchasing the target company; many dental practices for sale often have a lot of competitive buyers.
 Once this step is completed, the external management will begin negotiating appropriate selling prices with the vendors.

 Advantages of Management Buy-Ins

-In the case that the current owners and management team of the company are not able to effectively manage the company, then an MBI can be a convenient win-win situation for both buying and selling parties.
-The new management will be able to offer new insights into growing the business further and may also have better knowledge and experience which they can use to revitalise the company.
+In the case that the current owners and management team of the practice in question are not able to effectively manage the company, then an MBI can be a convenient win-win situation for both buying and selling parties.
+The new management will be able to offer new insights into growing your practice further and may also have better knowledge and experience which they can use to revitalise the company.

-Having experience and knowledge of the sector of the company you are looking to acquire will benefit you immensely.
-This knowledge will stand out and make you appear to be a great candidate amongst competitors if you have that experience behind you.
+Having experience and knowledge of the sector of the company you are looking to acquire will benefit you immensely, this is why many associate or principle dentists succeed exponentially when they move on to being practice owners.
+This knowledge will enable you stand out and make you appear to be a great candidate amongst competitors if you have that experience and knowledge behind you.

-A new management regimen may also motivate current employees as well as bring in ‘new blood’.
-The change of management could change the entire company morale, particularly if the company is performing poorly.
+A new management regimen may also motivate current employees as well as bring in ‘new blood’ especially within heath care practices.
+The change of management could change the entire company morale and client/ patient experiences, particularly if the company is performing poorly.

 Disadvantages of Management Buy-Ins

-The reason that an MBI is needed is usually because management lacks the financial power to buy a business outright.
+The reason that an MBI is needed is usually because management lacks the financial power to buy a business outright, which is very common.
 This usually means that if management do decide to buy, then they might require additional financial help.
 This typically comes from a bank or private equity fund, which then introduces additional debt to the company and spreads equity thinner amongst investors.